egeerardyn/awesome-LaTeX/README.md

 Typically, it is easier to get to work with `pdflatex` than PSTricks is.

 - [TeXample](http://www.texample.net) - Blog about LaTex, with a big collection of TikZ figures.
+- [LaTeX en SI](http://sciences-indus-cpge.papanicola.info/-LaTeX-en-SI-) - Useful website with some custom packages to draw special plots (Bode, Nyquist, electrical schematics, block schematics, ...) using TikZ.
+Note that everything is in French.

 ## Templates